atakanaltok/awesome-useful-websites/README.md

 ## Business
+* https://bmtoolbox.net/ - Learn about business concepts and models
 * https://gumroad.com/ - From the Sahil Lavingia, the author of "The Minimalist Entrepreneur"
 * https://takeout.google.com/ - Export a copy of all your Google data
 * https://www.joinhoney.com/ - Honey extension automatically searches for coupons on 30,000+ sites around the globe